 Leave It Blank or Guess?

 With the ACT test, there is no penalty for a wrong answer so you should always guess if you aren’t sure.
-However, with the SAT test, there is a ¼ point penalty for each wrong answer (except with the grid-in math questions).
+With the SAT test, there used to be a ¼ point penalty for each wrong answer (except with the grid-in math questions).

 Here is how the SAT is scored: